 Pro Tips

-- Carrot and onion peels can be composted or saved to make veggie scrap broth!
+- Carrot and onion peels can be saved to make veggie scrap broth!

 Video